poggit/support/README.md

 ## Ask questions
 Ask questions in the [Issues](https://github.com/poggit/support/issues) section.
 This also includes reporting individual misbehaviour.

 These questions should only be about Poggit itself.
-For plugin-related problems, please use their issue trackers, or their chatroom on Poggit.
+For plugin-related problems, please use their authors directly.

+You may also contact us on Discord: https://discord.gg/NgHf9jt

-For critical problems such as security problems, please contact a Poggit admin ([SOFe](https://forums.pmmp.io/conversations/add?to=SOFe) or [Awzaw](https://forums.pmmp.io/conversations/add?to=Awzaw)) on PMMP forums via private messages.
-You may also DM us on Gitter ([SOFe](https://gitter.im/SOF3)).
+For critical problems such as security problems, please contact a Poggit admin ([SOFe](https://forums.pmmp.io/conversations/add?to=SOFe) or [Awzaw](https://forums.pmmp.io/conversations/add?to=Awzaw)) on PMMP forums via private messages or on Discord.

 ## Virion documentation
 The official documentation and (W.I.P.) specification for Poggit virions can be found in [virion.md](virion.md).